-- 1. For safety reasons, students must wear shoes with good traction for running.
+- 5. For reasons of safety, students must wear shoes with good traction for running.
 Shoes must be securely tied at all times.
 Open toed shoes, backless shoes, and sandals are not permitted.
 Wheels may not be worn in the shoes.
-(Students may wear rain boots during inclement weather.) - 2.
-Hats must be worn with the bill forward and may not contain offensive language or logos.
+(Students may wear rain boots during inclement weather.) - 6.
+Hats must be worn with the bill forward.
 Head coverings may only be worn outdoors.
-(This includes both boys and girls.) - 3.
+(This includes both boys and girls.) - 7.
+Lycra or other tight fitting fabric (tight pants) must be covered by either a skirt or a long shirt. - 8.
 Pants must be at waist level and worn with a belt.
-(A belt is required only if needed to hold the pants at waist level.) - 4.
-The principal has the prerogative not to allow items of clothing or accessories based on safety or considerations of appropriateness for school. - 5.
+(A belt is required only if needed to hold the pants at waist level.) - 9.
+The principal has the prerogative not to allow items of clothing or accessories based on safety or considerations of appropriateness for school. - 10.
 Students may not wear makeup unless they are participating in a school production that requires makeup.